 The Corporation conducts its business through several committees.
 Each committee has terms of reference, which have been approved by the Corporation.
-These committees are Finance and Employment, Remuneration, Quality and Standards, Search and Governance, and Audit.
-Full minutes of all meetings, except those deemed to be confidential by the Corporation, are available on the College's website at www.hlcollege.ac.uk or from the Clerk to the Corporation at:
+These committees are Finance and Employment, Remuneration, Curriculum and Quality, Search and Governance, and Audit.
+Full minutes of all meetings, except those deemed to be confidential by the Corporation, are available on the College's website at www.hlnsc.ac.uk or from the Clerk to the Corporation at: